 To begin with, the premise of this case doesn't sound very convincing.
 I would imagine a prosecutor in those lawless Wild West times would be truly inundated with clients, and business booming so much that the only complaint would have been that of overwork!
-But, to proceed, Oklahoma did not become a state until 1907, so Newton's
+But, to proceed, Oklahoma did not become a state until 1907, so Newton's client, especially recalling this past life as a lawyer, should have known this.
+But there was worse to come, when a geneaology researcher investigated.
+This researcher tells how they undertook an intense search for Feldon, regarding Newton's description as sufficient information to go on.
+The target was therefore (most probably) a white male, born 1845-1865, died 1875-1900 and the search was for anyone with the surname Feldon or variants such as Felton or Fulton.
+Feldon didn't show up in federal court records and databases, registries, or censuses for Oklahoma, Kansas, Texas or Arkansas.- the ultimate "man who never was".
+Our researcher concluded.

 'The most damning lack of evidence... is the absence of any newspaper articles detailing the suicide of this man...
 In the small towns of the Indian/Oklahoma Territory, the suicide of a prosecuting attorney in a hotel room would be very big news...
 There is no mention of Feldon as a working attorney in any of those columns'.
-10
+10 splendid confirmation of their beliefs, it ended disappointingly, and you have to admire their honesty in admitting they drew a blank.

 In case it may be thought that this genealogist set out to debunk Newton, this is highly unlikely.
 In fact, somewhat the reverse, since their post on a reincarnation forum carried the header 'I want to believe'.
-Thus, for what would surely have been for our researcher, a splendid confirmation of their beliefs, it ended disappointingly, and you have to admire their honesty in admitting they drew a blank.
+Thus, for what would surely have been for our researcher, a